-Boracay Hotels And Resorts - Cheapest to Finest » Radio Boracay
+Boracay Island Philippines - World's Best Island » Radio Boracay

 Boracay Island Philippines

-A very special place we call "home".
+White Beach, Boracay Island Philippines, a very special place we call "home".

-Home to one of the world's softest white sand beaches - White Beach, Boracay Philippines.
-Also home to FM-106-1 and R B106.
+Home to one of the world's finest white sand beaches.
+It is also home to FM-106-1 and RB106.

-Radio Boracay TRAVEL can help you save time and money by finding cheap hotel rooms or the finest resort accommodation.
+Radio Boracay TRAVEL can help you save time and money by finding you cheap hotel rooms or the finest resort accommodation.

 But before you book your hotel, find cheap Boracay flights first.